BETA — Earn free Robux at earnaldo.com

 What Is Monobombo?

-Monobombo is a co-op bomb-defusal party game by Silent Heart <3 built around one brilliant, frustrating idea: three monkeys defuse a bomb together, but each one is missing a sense.
+Monobombo is a co-op bomb-defusal party game by the Viral Monkey Roblox group built around one brilliant, frustrating idea: three monkeys defuse a bomb together, but each one is missing a sense.
 In the developer's own words, "you and your friends will be 3 monkeys trained to defuse bombs — one monkey has his eyes blindfolded, the other wears headphones at full volume, and the last one doesn't like to talk much."
-It was created on June 19, 2026 and exploded almost immediately: in barely over a week it pulled around 4,900 concurrent players and more than 5.3 million visits on place ID 112531085636442, with a strong 91.8% rating.
+It was created on June 19, 2026 and exploded almost immediately.
+Two months on, it has crossed 58 million visits and holds a 95.7% rating (47,530 likes vs 2,130 dislikes) with over 150,000 favorites on place ID 112531085636442, as of August 13, 2026.
+Concurrent players swing with the clock — it was sitting near 1,000 in-game at the off-peak moment we checked, having peaked far higher during launch weeks.
 Servers hold up to 24 players, so multiple three-monkey teams share a lobby.
+Note the game is officially flagged beta, so bugs and mode changes are expected.

 The hook is the same asymmetric-information formula that made Keep Talking and Nobody Explodes a classic and powered the viral Roblox hit BOMBANANA!: the player who can perceive a clue usually can't act on it, and the player who can act often can't perceive it, so you have to pass information around the team and work as one brain split across three bodies.
 The comedy comes from the chaos — a blind monkey fumbling at the bomb while a deaf monkey shouts the wrong thing and the quiet one tries to gesture the answer.
 It is a game best played with friends on voice chat, and it is endlessly clippable, which is a big part of why it blew up.